 “For the laymen, spontaneous fermentation would be exposing your wort to the open air rather than adding a lab-cultured strain or single strain of yeast,” says Cascade Brewing’s Martin.

-In short, spontaneous fermentation is like hanging your laundry up to dry outside instead of using a dryer sheet.
+In short, spontaneous fermentation is like hanging your laundry up to dry outside instead of using a dryer sheet in a dryer.
 The natural air cools down your clothes and gives them a distinct, fresh scent from the ambient air.

-Most of the time, spontaneous fermentation happens in a specific geographic region and season, usually in cooler climates.
-“I probably wouldn’t try this in August in Miami,” says Levi Funk, the Founder and Blender of Funk Factory Geuzeria in Madison, WI.
+Spontaneous fermentation usually happens in a specific geographic region and season, usually in cooler climates.
+“I probably wouldn’t try this in August in Miami,” says Levi Funk, the founder and blender of Funk Factory Geuzeria, which closed in December 2022 and re-opened as Black Rose Blending Company under the guidance of long-time employee Kyle Metz.

-And while spontaneous fermentation seems to have this air of mystique, it is really quite simple.
+And while spontaneous fermentation has this air of mystique, it is pretty simple.
 “Spontaneous suggests that this process happens instantly and magically,” says Perkins.
 “And while there is a lot of magic to it, yeast is already naturally occurring in the environment.”
-Brewers are just taking advantage of mother nature’s traditions.
+Brewers are just taking advantage of Mother Nature’s traditions.

 Speaking of traditions.